tvo521/coderchat/README.md

 CoderChat is a Ruby on Rails blog application that allows users to send messages to each other that can only be read once.

-Submitted by: Tony Vo
+Submitted by: Toan Vo

-Time spent: 10 hours
+Time spent: 12 hours

 URL: https://arcane-badlands-7247.herokuapp.com/